BrianHicks/elm-csv/benchmarks/README.md

 Numbers are runs per second on Brian's MacBook Pro (2017, 3.1 Ghz Quad-Core Intel Core i7 w/ 16GB memory) in Chrome (latest at time of writing.)

+## Hand-Rolled Parser, January 24, 2021 (1.0.1)

+I can keep (mostly) the same API, but probably get a big speedup by rolling my own parser function on `String` directly.

 ## Bail Early, January 23, 2021 (1.0.1)

 I can get the 0 rows edge case way down by checking for that instead of using the `elm/parser` machinery.